Climate Change in Australia

 Climate information, projections, tools and data

 We are projected to be at the 1.5 °C global warming level in around 2030 under all plausible scenarios of global change.
-We would stabilise the global average temperature at 1.5 °C only under extremely ambitious emissions reductions.
+We may overshoot 1.5 °C, return and then stabilise the global average temperature at 1.5 °C only under extremely ambitious emissions reductions to net zero and beyond to net CO2 removal.

 The date at which the world will first reach a particular global warming level is determined by three factors:

-The possibility of reaching of +2, +3 and +4 °C levels, and the timing of reaching them are very strongly affected by the emissions pathway (see graphs below).
+The possibility of reaching of +2, +3 or even +4 °C levels, and the timing of reaching them are very strongly influenced by the emissions pathway (see graphs below).

 The amount of warming for a given increase in greenhouse gas concentration (known as climate sensitivity) is not precisely known, so this creates a range of possible dates a warming level is reached for a given emissions pathway.